CHAOSerene17/Sleep-Adventure/README.md

 # Sleep-Adventure
 Are you feeling sleepy yet?
 Come find out if you are!
-Weave through the game and maybe you'll hear a Norwegian song.
+Weave through the game and maybe you'll earn a Norwegian song.